Atomicity and boundedness of monotone Puiseux monoids: Prime Reciprocal Puiseux Monoids

-Recall that a property $\mathsf{P}$ is hereditary on a class $\mathcal{C}$ of monoids if $\mathsf{P}$ is hereditary on each member of the class $\mathcal{C}$.
 Let $M$ be a Puiseux monoid, and let $N$ be a submonoid of $M$.
 If $M$ is finitely generated, then $N$ is also finitely generated.
 Thus, being finitely generated is hereditary on the class of finitely generated Puiseux monoids.
 As we should expect, not every property of a Puiseux monoid is inherited by its submonoids.
-For example, being antimatter is not hereditary on the class of antimatter Puiseux monoids; to see this, consider $\qq_{\ge 0}$ and its submonoid $\nn_0$.
-Moreover, as Corollary~\ref{cor:strongly bounded is not hereditary on primary PM} indicates, boundedness and strong boundedness are not hereditary, even on the class of primary Puiseux monoids.
+For example, being antimatter is not hereditary on the class of antimatter Puiseux monoids; for instance, $\qq_{\ge 0}$ is antimatter because every positive rational can be expressed as the addition of two positive rationals, but it contains the atomic submonoid $\nn_0$, which satisfies $\mathcal{A}(\nn_0) = \{1\}$.
+Moreover, as Corollary~\ref{cor:strongly bounded is not hereditary on primary PM} indicates, boundedness and strong boundedness are not hereditary, even on the class of prime reciprocal Puiseux monoids.

 Let $S$ be a set of naturals.
 If the series $\sum_{s \in S} 1/s$ diverges, $S$ is said to be \emph{substantial}.
 If $S$ is not substantial, it is said to be \emph{insubstantial} (see~\cite{pC}).
 For example, it is well known that the set of prime numbers is substantial as it was first noticed by Euler that the series of reciprocal primes is divergent.